ShpeeBot/ShpeeBot-8/README.md

 ~~Invite Shpee by DankZone through the Shpee website! <https://shpee.dankzone.xyz/>.~~
 The public bot is not currently maintained as I focus on making Shpee version 9.

-### Customisable
-Shpee has a web dashboard so you can change the settings to your server's needs!
-Check out the dashboard at <https://shpee.dankzone.xyz/>.

 ## Changes to the Code

 You may change code if needed under the following conditions:

 For the dashboard, you may change the theme, wording, design, links, etc. however I will not accept any bug reports coming from this.
 You will also agree to **not remove the copyright notice in the footer.
 You may add your name here, however, you must keep the original wording used**.

 **ALL** copyright notices and credits **must** be kept as is, not edited in any way (except for adding your own name) and not removed.